 "The results suggest a possible effect of the new seating accommodation on the back and abdominal muscles, but on the whole we found little improvement due to the ball alone."

 Fast forward to the year 2006, suddenly exercise balls are everywhere.
 Personal trainers use them to target abdominal muscles, yoga and pilates instructors use them to build core strength and gyms started setting up dedicated areas where they can be used.
 Exercise balls were hot and the companies that made them wanted to sell more.
-So in an effort to expand their sales, they started marketing them as healthy chair replacements.
+So to expand their sales, they started marketing them as healthy chair replacements.
 Clinical researchers disagreed.

-In a study carried out in 2006 at the Department of Kinesiology, University of Waterloo in Ontario, Canada they concluded:
+In a study carried out in 2006 at the Department of Kinesiology, University of Waterloo in Ontario, Canada, they concluded:

 "The results of this study suggest that prolonged sitting on a dynamic, unstable seat surface does not significantly affect the magnitudes of muscle activation, spine posture, spine loads or overall spine stability.
 Sitting on a ball appears to spread out the contact area possibly resulting in uncomfortable soft tissue compression..."